mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/prometheus-federation/index.md

 navigationTitle: Prometheus Federation
 title: Federation
 menuWeight: 25
-excerpt: Configurating federation for prometheus
+excerpt: Configurating Federation for Prometheus
 featureMaturity:
 enterprise: false
 ---

 ## DC/OS Prometheus Federation:
-Federation allows for pulling aggregates up the hierarchy to a global Prometheus server.
+Federation allows you to pull aggregates up the hierarchy to a global Prometheus server.
+External labels, metrics path and match fields are required in the default Prometheus configuration yml, to set up federation configuration.

-External labels, metrics path and match fields are required in the default Prometheus configuration yml, to setup federation configuration.
+**External labels:** Attach these labels when communicating with external systems.

-**External labels** : Attach these labels when communicating with external systems. metrics path : default metrics path is /metrics , for federation it has to be changed to /federate.
+**metrics path:** The default metrics path is /metrics.
+For federation, it should be changed to /federate.

-**match** : match[] here requests all job-level time series.
+**match:** match[] here requests all job-level time series.

-**slave prometheus** : The prometheus sever from where data would get federated to global.
-It can be more than one.
+**slave prometheus:** The Prometheus sever from which data would get federated to global.
+There can be more than one.

-**global prometheus** : The prometheus server which will recieve data from slave prometheus server.
+**global prometheus:** The Prometheus server which will recieve data from slave Prometheus server.

-**Template for global prometheus server configuration :**
+**Template for global prometheus server configuration:**

 ```
 # my global config